Yoast/plugin-development-docker/README.md

 You will likely need to enter your sudo password as this will add local.wordpress.test to your hosts file.

 #### 2. run `./start.sh`
 This will create and start your containers.
-Your browser will automatically open with your WordPress environment.
+You can visit your environment by visiting `http://basic.wordpress.test`.
+Note that starting other containers, like woocommerce or multisite, will have different domains associated.

 #### Resetting everything
 You can always run `./clean.sh` to delete all persistent data of your WordPresss environment and start again from scratch.
+If you run `./clean.sh --all` you will also remove configuration files.

 ## Maintenance and CLI commands